 Frank has worked at the Department of Environment (1989-1994) in the field of national policy for the living environment, and at the Department of Transportation (1994-2002), where he worked on and managed diverse projects in the area of interactive planning, innovation programs, strategy development, and scenario planning.
-Among other things, he set up the first ministry-wide innovation program (Roads to the Future), was leading the change program to liquidate the task-oriented, reactive Civil Aviation Authority and set up a process-oriented and pro-active Directorate General of Civic Aviation.
+Among other things, he set up the first ministry-wide innovation program (Roads to the Future), leading the change program to liquidate the task-oriented, reactive Civil Aviation Authority and set up a process-oriented and pro-active Directorate General of Civic Aviation.

 In 2002 he became City-manager in Amsterdam for the district Geuzenveld and was responsible for reversing the downward spiral into social and economic decline and urban renewal in Amsterdam’s most deprived area.
 In 2008 he was one of the initiators of restructuring the Amsterdam administrative system and leading CEO for the merger of two city districts in 2010.

 The last two years he was the program Director of Organizational Development for the city of Amsterdam.
 Frank’s main responsibility was to compel the city administration more flexible and responsive to the needs of its citizens and entrepreneurs.

 In his free time he enjoys traveling and encountering different cultures.
-He loves to run the half marathon and scuba diving in tropical water.
+He loves to run the half marathon and scuba dive in tropical water.
 He also practices improvisational theater.